Deadline 30 January 2019 at 2pm

 The UKS Open Call programming strand focuses on emerging and experimental artistic practices, aiming at providing a platform for the selected artists to present their first large-scale solo exhibition in Oslo, backed by UKS’ production budget and institutional assistance.

-In its scope, the UKS program mixes local and international contributors.
+In its scope, the UKS program features national and international contributors.
 Traditionally at least half the UKS program has been centered on artists based in or related to Norway.

-UKS’ Open Call is judged by the UKS jury, which consists of UKS’ director/curator together with the UKS board, consisting of seven artists – all active and based in Trondheim, Oslo, Berlin, and Copenhagen.
+UKS’ Open Call is judged by the UKS jury, which for this edition consists of UKS’ director together with three members of the UKS board, all active artists.

 HOW TO APPLY

-To apply, please use the online application form on the UKS website by clicking here.
+To apply, please use the online application form by clicking here.
+(The application form is now closed)

-Everyone is invited to apply for this part of UKS’ 2019 program; the call is not restricted to Norwegian citizens or UKS members.
+Everyone is invited to apply for this part of UKS’ 2020 program; the call is not restricted to Norwegian citizens nor UKS members.

 The application must include: